 - Defendant committed a carjacking offense

-- During the carjacking, defendant detained victim using force or fear
+- During the carjacking, the defendant detained the victim using force or fear

-- Defendant moved victim a substantial distance from the carjacking scene
+- Defendant moved the victim a substantial distance from the carjacking scene

-- Defendant moved the victim with intent to facilitate carjacking, help their escape, or prevented victim from sounding an alarm
+- Defendant moved the victim with intent to facilitate carjacking, help their escape, or prevent the victim from sounding an alarm

 - Defendant did not give consent to be moved

-It needs to be noted that a carjacking offense can also occur where defendant only forced the victim the give them their car keys, even if they don't move the vehicle.
+It needs to be noted that a carjacking offense can also occur where the defendant only forces the victim the give them their car keys, even if they don't move the vehicle.

 What are the Penalties for Penal Code 209.5?

-If convicted of kidnapping during carjacking, the penalties could include a sentence of life in prison with the possibility of parole.
-Also, Penal Code 209.5 is a violent felony crime in California and it will be considered a “strike” under the three strikes law.
+If convicted of kidnapping during a carjacking, the penalties could include a sentence of life in prison with the possibility of parole.
+Also, Penal Code 209.5 is a violent felony crime in California, and it will be considered a “strike” under the three-strikes law.

 This means a defendant will be required to serve at least 85% of their sentence before being considered eligible for parole.

-There is also a chance to face additional penalties depending on the circumstances of the case, including certain sentencing enhancements.
+There is also a chance to face additional penalties depending on the circumstances of the case, including specific sentencing enhancements.

-For instance, if there was a violation of California Penal Code 12022.53, the “10-20-life” use a gun and you're done'” law, the defendant can face 10 years in a prison for using a gun, 25 years if the gun was discharged, and 25 years to life if defendant caused a victim serious injury or death with the gun.
+For instance, if there was a violation of California Penal Code 12022.53, the “10-20-life” use a gun, and you're done” law, the defendant can face ten years in prison for using a firearm, 25 years if the gun was discharged, and 25 years to life if the defendant caused a victim severe injury or death with the gun.

-If a prosecutor can prove the kidnapping during carjacking case was for the benefit of a gang, a defendant could face more time in a state prison for a criminal street gang enhancement described under California Penal Code 186.22.
+Suppose a prosecutor can prove the kidnapping during a carjacking case was for the benefit of a gang.
+In that case, a defendant could face more time in state prison for a criminal street gang enhancement described under California Penal Code 186.22.

-If victim suffered a great bodily injury (GBI) during the kidnapping during carjacking incident, a defendant could face more time in prison for a great bodily injury enhancement described under California Penal Code 12022.7.
+Suppose the victim suffered a great bodily injury (GBI) during the kidnapping during a carjacking incident.
+In that case, a defendant could face more time in prison for a great bodily injury enhancement described under California Penal Code 12022.7.

 How Can You Fight Kidnapping During Carjacking Charges?

-If you are charged with kidnapping during carjacking in violation of California Penal Code 209.5, our Los Angeles criminal attorneys could use various defense strategies in order to achieve a favorable outcome.
-We need to review all the facts and circumstances of the case in order to start preparing a plan to fight the case.
+Suppose you are charged with kidnapping during carjacking in violation of California Penal Code 209.5.
+In that case, our Los Angeles criminal attorneys could use various defense strategies to achieve a favorable outcome.
+We need to review all the facts and circumstances of the chance to start preparing a plan to fight the case.

-It's crucial to make note that early intervention into your case by our attorneys can make a huge difference on the resolution of the case.
+It's crucial to note that our attorneys' early intervention in your case can make a huge difference in the case's resolution.
 Through prefiling intervention, we might be able to negotiate with the prosecutor to avoid the formal filing of charges and get the case dropped.